 Editor’s note: For Hawaii’s Nov.
 3 General Election, Civil Beat asked candidates to answer some questions about where they stand on various issues and what their priorities will be if elected.

-The following came from Michelle Tippens, Libertarian candidate for U.S. House District 2, which includes rural Oahu and the neighbor islands.
+The following came from Michelle Tippens, Libertarian candidate for Congressional District 2, which includes rural Oahu and the neighbor islands.
 The other candidates are Democrat Kai Kahele, Republican Joe Akana, Jonathan Hoomanawanui of the Aloha Aina Party, John Giuffre of the American Shopping Party and nonpartisan Ron Burrus.

 1. The entire country, including Hawaii, has been deeply affected by the coronavirus pandemic.
 What should national leaders be prioritizing to help keep the outbreak under control and repair economic damage done by measures taken to respond to the outbreak?
 What role can you play as just one of 435 members of the U.S. House to help Hawaii?

 The most effective way to prevent the spread of a virus is to engage in the behaviors our parents taught us before elementary school.
 I believe ensuring people feel able to stay home when they are ill is important to make sure that people don’t spread illness.
 The bulk of responsibility for preventing the spread of illness falls on individuals; hand washing, covering one’s mouth when coughing and sneezing into tissues are not new concepts to any person over 5 years old.
 Government’s role in citizen’s lives does not include controlling individual behavior.

 The government should have a notification system in place (online would be best, possibly an app) for citizens to consult for any medical trends and recommended measures that citizens can choose to take.
 I feel that if businesses choose to require masks to enter their establishments that they facilitate curbside assistance for those who choose not to wear a mask.